r1cksec/cheatsheets/theorie/recon-methodology.md

 cat <rhostFile> | aquatone -out <outputDirectory>
 ```

-Alternatively you can also compare the `title` tag of different webapplications using `get-title` (see https://github.com/r1cksec/autorec/blob/master/scripts/get-title)
+Alternatively rootdomains can also be classified based on the `title` tag.
+The tool `get-title` automates this process (see https://github.com/r1cksec/autorec/blob/master/scripts/get-title):

 ### Subdomain enumeration